I Can't Make a Mortgage Payment

 You're not alone.
 Learn how others have managed to get back on track.
 You just need to call us.

 Our post-mod coaches know what your servicer expects.
 Interested in a modification?
 Call your servicer to learn if you qualify for one.

 Alternatives to Foreclosure

-Short Sale: Under this arrangement, the homeowner and lender agree to sell the home for less than the balance due on the loan.
+- Short Sale: A servicer might be willing to sell the home for less than the balance due on the loan.

-Deed in Lieu: This option gives the property rights of the home back to the lender; it has a less negative effect on your credit score and may include borrower relocation assistance.
+- Deed in Lieu: This option gives the property rights of the home back to the servicer.
+It has a less negative effect on your credit score and may include borrower relocation assistance.

 Our HUD-certified counselors can help you better understand your financial condition and weigh your options.
 They are available around the clock every day, providing counseling to homeowners like you in more than 200 languages.